nponeccop/systemd-boot/README.md

 ## systemd-boot

 ``systemd-boot`` (previously known as [gummyboot](https://en.wikipedia.org/wiki/Gummiboot_(software))) is a simple UEFI boot manager.
 Its main job is to launch the selected boot menu entry. 'systemd-boot' leverages APIs provided by the UEFI and offloads all the heavy lifting to the firmware (e.g. loading files from disk, executing EFI images).
-This allows for very minimal implementation, but feature complete to support common usecases (desktop, laptop).
+This allows for ф very minimal implementation, but for a feature complete one to support common use cases (desktop, laptop).

 Precompiled 'systemd-boot' UEFI images and sample configuration files are available in the [release](https://github.com/ivandavidov/systemd-boot/releases) section.
 The latest stable release is [systemd-boot_26-May-2018](https://github.com/ivandavidov/systemd-boot/releases/tag/systemd-boot_26-May-2018).
 Each release contains the following artifacts: